 - The recipient demonstrates innovation in the field of library and information sciences through cutting edge activities, forward thinking, leading trends, or reinventing a traditional service.

 *Nominations are due on March 15th at 5:00 p.m. eastern time.
 Recipients (and nominators) will be notified on April 5th.
 The official awards presentation will take place at the SIS Hooding Ceremony in May.
+Current members of the SIS Advisory Board and CCI Board of Visitors are ineligible for the awards.

 SIS Distinguished Alumni Award